Sergio Contreras

-Sergio Alberto Contreras (born April 30, 1980) is a Mexican former minor league outfielder and first baseman.
-He is 5'11" tall and he weighs 180 pounds.
-He throws and bats left-handed.
+Sergio Alberto Contreras (born April 30, 1980) is a Mexican former professional baseball outfielder and first baseman who currently serves as a coach for the Saraperos de Saltillo of the Mexican League.
+He is 5'11" tall, weighs 180 pounds, and throws and bats left-handed.
 His twin brother, Albino, has also played professional baseball.

-Career
+Playing career

 Anaheim Angels

 On June 5, 1999, he was signed by the Anaheim Angels as a nondrafted free agent.
 His first professional year started out a little bumpy-in 63 games with the Angels of the Dominican Summer League, he hit only .252 with 2 home runs and 33 RBI.

 His next season-2000 with the Butte Copper Kings-was a complete opposite of his first.
 In 45 games, he showed great contact by hitting .399.
 He managed to hit 3 home runs and drive in 28 runs as well.
 At one point in his 2000 season, Contreras had scored a run in 13 consecutive games.

 In 2001, Contreras played both American and Mexican baseball.
 With the Rancho Cucamonga Quakes, he hit .271 with 3 home runs and 37 RBI.
 His 15 stolen bases showed that he was developing more as a base-stealer than anything else.

 In 2002, Contreras played with Rancho Cucamonga again, appearing in 81 games and hitting .271.

 2003 was an off-year for Contreras.
 In 12 games with the Cedar Rapids Kernels, he hit only .176.

 Tampa Bay Rays

-After being picked by the Tampa Bay Devil Rays in the 2003 Rule V Draft.
+After being picked by the Tampa Bay Devil Rays in the 2003 Rule 5 draft.